chen-shujun23/Algotrading-Backtesting-Backend/README.md

 ## Backend Approach

+This project uses Sequelize as an ORM.
+Sequelize CLI is a command-line interface for Sequelize, an ORM for Node.js that supports various databases such as PostgreSQL, MySQL, SQLite, and MSSQL.
+The CLI makes it easier to manage Sequelize projects by providing a set of commands that help you generate models, migrations, and seed files, as well as perform database operations like creating and dropping databases, running migrations, and seeding data.

 ## Unsolved Problems & Further Work

 - Create more endpoints for features, such as search for strategies.